This jam is now over. It ran from 2019-02-01 19:00:00 to 2019-02-04 17:00:00. View results

 You cannot use lighting that modifies colors on-screen to any color other than the given palettes.

-- Check out this list of game dev / audio / art tools if you don't know what to use.
+See this list of game dev / audio / art tools for things you can use.

 If there are at least 10 entries (entered games, not participants), gift card prizes will be awarded based on the number of entries.
 Winners may choose to receive a gift card for Steam, Microsoft (Xbox) Store, PlayStation Store, or Nintendo eShop.